 A student who arrives more than (15) minutes late for a class period will not receive credit for that class period.
-Absence from a double-block class will count as two absences in that course.

 Only absences from class which are due to a school responsibility or an approved school program (e.g., field trips, community service projects, athletic events, psychological-educational evaluations, attendance at in-school conferences or meetings with college representatives) will be considered excused absences.
-In addition, 12th grade students may miss up to three days per school year and 11th grade students may miss one day in their second semester per school year for the purpose of college visitation.
-Documentation from the college or university is required for these absences not to be counted.
-The school must receive this documentation within one week of the student's return.
 All other absences, whether for medical or personal reasons, will be counted toward the maximum allowable total.

-Individual waivers to the maximum absence policy may be granted by the division director or dean of students under extenuating circumstances.
+Individual waivers to the maximum-absence policy may be granted by the division director under extenuating circumstances.

-1. Notifying the School of Student Absence
+Notifying the School of Student Absence

-If a student is going to be absent from, late to, or dismissed early from school, it is essential that parents contact the upper office BEFORE 8:30 a.m.
-If a parent neglects to contact the school when a student is absent, the nurse will call home or the parents' places of employment.
-The school will accept contacts only from parents or guardians--not from students.
-On the rare occasions when a parent is unaware that their child never arrived at school, and after we have determined that the student has chosen to remain out of school, we consider this truancy and issue unexcused absences for all classes missed along with a "cut."
-Students who skip a part of or the entire day of school will serve a partial-day, in-school suspension.
+If a student is going to be absent from, late to, or dismissed early from school, it is essential that parents call the middle school office BEFORE 8:00 a.m.
+If a parent neglects to call the school when a student is absent, the nurse will call home or the parents' places of employment.
+The school will accept calls only from parents or quardians--not from students.

 The student's treating physician must supply a letter for prolonged or recurring absences of three or more days for medical reasons.
 The school defines prolonged absence as three or more consecutive days.
-The doctor's note should be given to the school nurse, who will make a copy for the student's file and give the original to the appropriate division assistant.
+The doctor's note should be given to the school nurse, who will make a copy for the student's file and give the original to the division assistant.

 The school does not support students leaving early for and or returning late from vacations as this interferes with social and academic participation in school.
-Families whose needs make this imperative should contact the respective school director or dean before the absence.
+Families whose needs make this imperative should contact the division director or dean before the absence.
 Prior to leaving, students must make arrangements with teachers to make up missed work.

 If parents are away from home or work and are not available when school is in session, they must inform the school.
-Parents must call the US assistant to leave a phone number where they can be reached.
+Parents must call the MS administrative assistant to leave a phone number where they can be reached.

-A student should contact a classmate for work that is missed whenever the student is absent from school, except during prolonged absences, when the advisor will collect work.
-(See Making up Missed Work).
+A student should telephone a classmate for work that is missed whenever the student is absent from school, except during prolonged absences, when the advisor will collect work.
+(See policy "Making up Missed Work" on page 24.)

-A student who is absent from school or arrives later than 10:10 a.m. may not participate in after-school activities, such as athletic events or dramatic presentations, on that day.
+A student who is absent from school or arrives later than 10:00 a.m. may not participate in after-school activities, such as athletic events or dramatic presentations, on that day.
 Students who are absent on a Friday (or the last day of classes in a given week) will normally not be allowed to participate in school-related activities that weekend.
-Decisions in these matters will be up to the discretion of the athletic director, dean of students or division director.
+Decisions in these matters will be up to the discretion of the athletic director or division director.